adke/Project_Portfolio_2021/README.md

 #### **Please note that the "Connect4.jar" file is given credit to Delos Chang for this project.**

 ### Triangle Classifier
 #### And here we are, at the last description from the materials uploaded onto this portfolio!:relieved: This program is very simply and easy to use.
 All the user has to do is enter 3 angles for the program to classify what type of triangle is made from those angles.
-If the 3 angles sum up to a value that is not 180, the system will say "INVALID" because all the angles for a triangle must add up to 180.
+If the 3 angles sum up to a value that is not 180 degrees, the system will say "INVALID" because all the angles for a triangle must add up to 180 degrees.
 If the user enters 0 for one of the angles, then the program will also say "INVALID" because a triangle must have 3 angles as well.

 ## Conclusion

-#### Congratulations on making it this far!
+#### Congratulations on making it this far!:stuck_out_tongue_winking_eye::smiley:

 #### It is time to finally wrap up the reading and start exploring the portfolio!
 If you have any question(s) or concern(s), you can contact me using my email which is adish.shah2003@gmail.com.
 And once again, thank you very much for giving up some of your time to see my GitHub!
 It really means a lot to me. :)